Azure Data Factory vs. Databricks: Key Differences

 In the world of data management and processing, the tools you pick can make a big difference in how well your data projects work.
 It’s a bit like a skilled craftsman choosing the right tools for a job – the right ones can lead to success, while the wrong ones can cause problems.
 In this complex field, there are two main options: Azure Data Factory and Azure Databricks.

 Azure Data Factory is good at handling data and getting it organized, while Azure Databricks is great for analyzing data and using it for things like machine learning.
 Both of these are important tools in Microsoft’s set of data services.
-But in 2023, when data processing is more complicated than ever, it’s vital to understand how these tools are different.
+But as data processing becomes more complicated than ever, it’s vital to understand how these tools are different.

 In this guide, we’ll take a deep dive into Azure Data Factory and Databricks.
 We’ll compare them so you can decide which one is right for your data needs.
 So, let’s get started on this journey to help you make the best choice for your data projects.